cerebro-data/external-docs/INSTALL.md

 # environment.
 This flag inherits the configuration of the DeploymentManager,
 # which may not be the same as the CDAS cluster when deployed in production.
 cerebro_cli configure --server=<host:port> of DeploymentManager.
-cerebro_cli environments create --name=SampleEnvironment --inheritConfigs
+cerebro_cli environments create --name=SampleEnvironment --inheritConfigs=True --provider=aws

 # If this is the first time, the environment will be created with id '1'.
 If
 # it is not, you will have to change the environmentid in the commands below.